-in court.
-As discussed above, 219 empirical research has shown that adults believed three out of four coached reports.
-220 Even though some of these coached children may be telling the truth, merely prepping a child witness may interfere with a fact-finder's ability to evaluate that child's truthfulness.
+Finally, attorneys for children have a role in preparing their clients to testify in court.
+As discussed above, empirical research has shown that adults believed three out of four coached reports.
+Even though some of these coached children may be telling the truth, merely prepping a child witness may interfere with a fact-finder's ability to evaluate that child's truthfulness.